davidfrantz/force/docs/source/howto/stm.rst

 Parameterfile
 -------------

-STMs are available within the [Time Series Analysis (TSA)](https://force-eo.readthedocs.io/en/latest/components/higher-level/tsa/index.html) submodule of the [FORCE Higher Level Processing system (HLPS)](https://force-eo.readthedocs.io/en/latest/components/higher-level/index.html).
+STMs are available within the :ref:`tsa` submodule of the FORCE :ref:`hlps` Processing system (HLPS).

 You can use ``force-parameter`` to generate an empty parameterfile.

-To familiarize yourself with the TSA submodule, I suggest taking a detour to the [interpolation tutorial]({{< ref "/tutorials/force-tsi/tsi.md" >}}) before advancing.
+To familiarize yourself with the TSA submodule, I suggest taking a detour to the :ref:`tut-tsi` before advancing.

 Temporal extent